pierrekraemer/ANEM-kickstart/README.md

 and [AngularJS](https://angularjs.org/) on client side.

 It provides user management with local authentification.
-A user with 'admin' role can create / update / delete users.
+A user with 'admin' role gets access to a user administration section where he can create / update / delete users.

-To create a first user, do the following:
+To create a first user manually in the database, do the following:

 ```sh
 $ mongo